-We received new requirements for our Tour of Heroes application:
+There are new requirements for the Tour of Heroes app:

 - Add a Dashboard view.

-- Navigate between the Heroes and Dashboard views.
+- Add the ability to navigate between the Heroes and Dashboard views.

-- Clicking on a hero in either view navigates to a detail view of the selected hero.
+- When users click a hero name in either view, navigate to a detail view of the selected hero.

-- Clicking a deep link in an email opens the detail view for a particular hero.
+- When users click a deep link in an email, open the detail view for a particular hero.

-When we’re done, users will be able to navigate the app like this:
+When you’re done, users will be able to navigate the app like this:

-AppComponentinto an application shell that only handles navigation
+AppComponentinto an app shell that only handles navigation.

 - Relocate the Heroes concerns within the current